joshday/OnlineStats.jl/docs/index.md

 For the `t`-th update, use weight $γ_t = \frac{1}{1 + \lambda t^r}, r\in (.5, 1], \lambda > 0$, until weights reach `minstep`, then hold constant.
 This is typically used for stochastic gradient-based methods or online EM/MM algorithms.
 An `r` closer to 1 makes step sizes decay faster, resulting in slower-moving estimates.

+If this is unfamiliar territory for you, we recommend starting with `LearningRate(r = 0.6)`.

 ![](images/learningrate_rs.png)